 Pillar 2: The Blueprint - Mastering the Roast Profile

-We use technology to help us perfect this process.
-Specialised software allows us to record, analyze, and save these profiles.
+We use specialised software to record, analyse, and save these profiles.
 This removes the guesswork and means we can repeat a perfect roast over and over again.
-It’s the blueprint for a delicious and reliable coffee.
+It's the blueprint for a delicious and reliable coffee, ensuring amazing batch-to-batch consistency.

 Pillar 3: The Execution - Meticulous Production Roasting